Bee-Friendly Mosquito Abatement: Safeguarding Bees in Pest Control

 Provide Bee-Friendly Habitats:

 Create and maintain bee-friendly habitats in urban and suburban areas to support bee populations.
-Planting diverse flowering plants, including native species, provides bees with essential forage and nesting resources.
+Planting diverse flowering plants in a bee friendly garden, including native species, provides bees with essential forage and nesting resources.
 Avoid using herbicides and insecticides in areas frequented by bees, such as gardens, parks, and natural habitats.

 Educate the Public: